 How In-Stream and Programmatic Audio Advertising Work

-While paid accounts are available, many listeners are still using ‘freemium’ accounts, which lets them to use a music streaming service in exchange for allowing ads to play intermittently between songs.
+While paid accounts are available, many listeners are still using what is called ‘freemium music streaming’ accounts, which lets them use a music streaming service in exchange for allowing ads to play intermittently between songs.
 These freemium listeners report increased resonance with ads that play during their favorite podcasts and are more valuable than those who listen to music on Video On Demand sites like Youtube.
 In 2017, Spotify had an estimated annual revenue of $20/user, compared to less than $1/user for Youtube Music listeners.

 Each of these platforms also come with its own variety of format options for different creatives.
 Pandora recently announced a new line-up of dynamic, sequential, and :04 -:10-second short-form ad formats, allowing brands to concentrate their message down for maximum efficiency for brand awareness.
 Additionally, both Pandora and Spotify offer programmatic audio ad buying, allowing brands to optimize their ad delivery for effectiveness.